wenli-econ/wenli-econ.github.io/_pages/cv.md

 Experience
 ======
 * Post-doctoral Researcher, Institute of Mathematics for Industry (IMI), Kyushu University, Fukuoka, Japan, June 2022 - Present
-  * Research activities in the field of labor Economics.
-  * Mentoring students and supporting project implementation as a Young Mentor in the Graduate Program of Mathematics for Innovation.
-  * Supported faculty with organization of the documentation and administrative tasks.
 * Research Fellow, Faculty of Economics, Kyushu University, Fukuoka, Japan, Oct 2021 - May 2022
-  * Supported faculty with organization of the documentation and administrative tasks.
-  * Performed statistical analysis on data sets using Excel and STATA.

 Awards
 ======